 During the third and final week of the program, you will have the opportunity to put your new skills to work at the Traverse City Film Festival (TCFF), where you will help capture and tell the story of one of the filmmakers attending the week-long celebration of cinema.
 Following what promises to be a flurry of editing, documentary students will screen their work at TCFF, for an audience of filmmakers and movie buffs.

-Now in its eleventh year, the Traverse City Film Festival has grown to become one of the largest film festivals in the midwest, and one of the most respected in the country.
+Now in its thirteenth year, the Traverse City Film Festival has grown to become one of the largest film festivals in the midwest, and one of the most respected in the country.

 Guest filmmakers and an ongoing collaboration with the Traverse City Film Festival bring new learning opportunities to students each year.
-Past guests of the motion picture arts department include: Janet Leahy, an Emmy Award-winning writer and producer who is now the executive producer of Mad Men; Gordon Radley, former president of George Lucas' Industrial Light & Magic; Vanessa Bayer, cast member of Saturday Night Live; Oscar-winning documentary filmmaker Michael Moore; and many others.
+Past guests of the motion picture arts department include: Janet Leahy, an Emmy Award-winning writer and producer, and executive producer of Mad Men; Gordon Radley, former president of George Lucas' Industrial Light & Magic; Vanessa Bayer, cast member of Saturday Night Live; Oscar-winning documentary filmmaker Michael Moore; and many others.

 Tools and Resources